aubreyrjones/lemon-py/README.md

 grammar action system, and critically implements a LALR(1) parser.
 Furthermore, it implements a full suite of associativity and precedence rules for terminals.
-Finally, unlike `bison`/`Yacc` output, the Lemon parser code is safe by default for multiple instantiation with no state shared between instances--I also prefer Lemon's overall syntax to `bison`.
+Finally, unlike `bison`/`Yacc` output, the Lemon parser code implements consistent memory reclamation and is safe by default for multiple instantiation with no state shared between instances.
+I also prefer Lemon's overall syntax to `bison`.
 In Lemon, I can simply write down the grammar for my language and resolve ambiguities abstractly instead of by coercing the grammar itself.

 At the same time, Lemon is a fairly old project (started in the 80's) and has a relatively naive API.
-While it's suitable for directly generating an AST with appropriate types and grammar rules, it works only with "trivial" types, provides no default/generic parse tree data, and it requires an external, proper lexer.
+While it's suitable for directly generating an AST with appropriate types and grammar rules, it works only with "trivial" C types, provides no default/generic parse tree data, and it requires an external, proper lexer.
 As a result, when working with it in the past, I have been inclined to develop the target language's custom lexer and AST type framework at the same time as the parser grammar.
-Since Lemon works only with raw pointers (or trivial value types), this inclines the AST design toward owning raw pointers, which feels pretty gross here in 2021.
+Since Lemon works only with raw pointers, this inclines the AST design toward owning raw pointers, which feels pretty gross here in 2021.

-Likewise, since I'm rarely targeting general-purpose languages where translation units become enormous, nor am I often targeting machine- code back ends where bit-twiddling and isomorphic binary representation are routine, and I don't need blinding performance... implementing the whole of my compiler in C++ often feels onerous.
+Likewise, since I'm rarely targeting general-purpose languages where translation units become enormous, nor am I often targeting machine- code back ends where bit-twiddling and isomorphic binary representation are routine, nor do I need blinding performance... implementing the whole of my compiler in C++ from the very start feels onerous.
 I want my favorite parser available from Python, with the option of using the same grammar in C++ if I'm ready to build a native compiler.

-There exist other LR or LALR parser generators for Python:
+There exist other LR or LALR parser generators for Python that I know
+of:

 * [Lark](https://github.com/lark-parser/lark)
 * [lrparsing](https://pypi.org/project/lrparsing/)